 To make black, red, brown, purple or any other dark color fondant

-Omit one tablespoons of water and during the first part of the mixing stage, add roughly one tablespoons of food color gel (I use americolor brand).
+Omit one tablespoons of water and during the first part of the mixing stage, add roughly 1.5 tablespoons of food color gel (I use americolor brand).
 The color should look slightly light because it will deepen in a few hours.
 If you use powdered food color, you do not need to subtract any water.
 Depending

 Convert fondant to chocolate flavor